OpenAirOrchestra/carnie-gigs/readme.txt

 3. Add the shortcode [carniegigs] to a page to list all gigs.
 4. Add the shortcode [carniegigs time="past"] to a page to list past gigs.
 5. Add the shortcode [carniegigs time="future"] to a page to list future gigs.
+6. Download and install the "members" plugin so you can modify capabilites for roles.
+See http://wordpress.org/extend/plugins/members/
+7. Add the following capabilites to the administrator role:

+	* delete_others_gigs
+	* delete_private_gigs
+	* delete_published_gigs
+	* edit_gigs
+	* edit_others_gigs
+	* edit_private_gigs
+	* edit_published_gigs
+	* publish_gigs
+	* read_private_gigs

+8. Assign the above capabilites to other roles as desired.

 == Frequently Asked Questions ==